Deltares-research/pyRainAdjustment/docs/Downscaling.md

 ![image](https://github.com/user-attachments/assets/70dbf453-a88d-4c65-87ec-368cd7adc3fe)
 Example of climatology-based downscaling of daily ERA5 reanalysis data over Southeastern Australia on 2024-11-30.
 Shown are (a) the original spatial resolution (approximately 30 km) to (b) a resolution of 3 km.

+## Usage in Delft-FEWS
+Examples of how to configure these options in Delft-FEWS are provided in the folder `config` and this is further explained in [/config/README.md](https://github.com/Deltares-research/pyRainAdjustment/tree/main/config/README.md).
+For downscaling, have a look at [/config/ModuleConfigFiles/ProcessRainDownscaling.xml](https://github.com/Deltares-research/pyRainAdjustment/tree/main/config/ModuleConfigFiles/ProcessRainDownscaling).

 ## References
 Fick, Stephen E., and Robert J. Hijmans.
 ‘WorldClim 2: New 1-Km Spatial Resolution Climate Surfaces for Global Land Areas’.
 International Journal of Climatology 37, no. 12 (2017): 4302–15. https://doi.org/10.1002/joc.5086.